astrobmm/fastrot-spec/README.md

 # fastrot-spec
 Computes the surface parameters -radius, temperature, and effective gravity as a function of the latitude- of rapidly rotating stars with radiative envelopes, and builds their synthetic spectra.
 The parameterisation of the stellar surface is done using the semianalytical approach of the ESTER model presented by Espinosa-Lara and Rieutord (2011); that approach avoids any discussion about the gravity darkening exponent.

 The computation of the synthetic spectra is done using the atlas9 and synthe suite of codes by Kurucz (2014).
+Three main codes are provided in folder ```00_codes/```, namely

 ## Installation & Requirements